 You may already know this from studying a cup of their guacamole, but the onions must be red.
 Red onions have a sweetness and are less harsh than white or yellow onions, ideal since you are eating them raw.
 Next comes cilantro, finely chopped, and a combination of lemon and lime juices.
 Didn’t see that coming, did you?

-Believe it or not, Chipotle uses serrano peppers which it add that unique flavor to Chipotle guacamole that is so hard to identify.
-Serrano peppers are hotter than jalapeño peppers, so be sure to use rubber gloves when handling them.
+Jalapeño peppers, seeded and finely chopped, are the next ingredient.
 Although they chop everything by hand at the restaurant, I found it easiest to process a mixture of red onion, cilantro, and serrano peppers in my food processor.
 I just pulsed it long enough to finely chop the ingredients.
 This is what I added to my mashed avocados and it worked perfectly, spreading the delicious flavors throughout.

 Absent from Chipotle Guacamole are garlic and tomatoes.
 Don’t even think about it!
 But don’t forget some salt because salt makes everything better.